em1e/em1e/README.md

 ![Main banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20main%202.gif)
 ***
 ## 📑 Hey, I'm Emi
 A software engineer and entrepreneur from Helsinki, Finland.
-I've made things from websites, desktop applications, small video games, mobile apps to 3D designs, animations and music.
-I also have experience with SEO, cyber security, and much more.
-Regardless, I still pick up new skills every now and then as I go.
-My general goal is to create meaningful things to others through code and tech.
+I've made things from websites, desktop applications, small video games, mobile apps to 3D designs, -animations and music.
+I also have experience with SEO, cyber security, and more.
+Regardless, I still tend to pick up new skills every now and then as I go.
+My general goal is to create meaningful things to others through code.

 <div id="profile-visits" align="center">